China Visa

 Where to Apply for China Visas

 Find out your visa type.
-And then submit your application to the visa office of the Chinese Embassy/Consulate General based in your country.
+Then submit your application to the visa office of the Chinese Embassy/Consulate General based in your country.

 Documents for China Visa Application